Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 You also receive access to the Amazon Imaging Services Team to produce professional and high quality photography.

-Normally, brands have to pay hundreds of thousands of dollars to have access to Premium A+ content, but you get it for free with Amazon Launchpad.
+Normally, small businesses have to pay hundreds of thousands of dollars to have access to Premium A+ content, but you get it for free with Amazon Launchpad.

 For an actual example of Premium A+ content, check out any of Samsung’s products on Amazon.